dakhama-mehdi/RTI-PC/README.md

 # Troubleshoting :

--if you can connect to the remote machine, pls try on Powershell winrm connection with this command : enter-pssession "yourcomputername" if dont work, enable winrm, then retry with the tool, because it is based on Winrm service
+- if you can connect to the remote machine, pls try on Powershell winrm connection with this command : enter-pssession "yourcomputername" if dont work, enable winrm, then retry with the tool, because it is based on Winrm service